pondrejk/dizzer/chap-vis_challenges-density.md

 - shape, position, other options for multiple vis -- indiemaps article, other tesallerations

 Shape: two prominents ways: hexagonal and rectangular grid
-- hexagonal
-- rectangular - can make pyramids for hierarchical aggregation, better fit for scaled down bi-visualisation
+- hexagonal -- centroids in hexagonal binning form a triangular grid, so an individual hexagon has the same distance from all it's neighbours (why is that good? not th case of rectangular grid).
+- rectangular -- can create pyramids for hierarchical aggregation, that is a higher level shape can fully contain shapes of lower level wihch is not a case for hexagons.
+Rectangular shapes are also better fit for proportional scaling in two dimensions (width and height) which unlocks potential for displlaying an additional vable.

 liu2013immens
 ---

-Scalability of visual encodings
+*Scalability of visual encodings* (how visualized) vs *interactive scalability* (how interaction works) -- both should be limited by the chosen resolution of visualized data not the number of records.

+Aggregation methods:
+- bridge to previous chapters regarding sampling: bd analytics may no longer require it, though visualisation needs it (unfortunately?)

+## Tasks
+- anderienko
+- notes from hierarchical aggregation paper
+- inmems papaer -- interactive scalability for panning, zooming, brushing and linking.

 mulitple attributes
 figure vs. ground - comparison with spatial context